itsjavi/mediatidy/README.md

-# Convergent
+# Untangle

-Convergent helps you organize your photos, videos and audios, all automatically.
+Untangle helps you organize your photos, videos and audios, all automatically.

 - Having thousands of pictures and videos lost in complex nested folder structures?
 - Don't you remember what camera or phone did you use to take that picture, or if it's even yours?